posted with author's permission

 The most common infections are yeast or bacterial.
 The treatment for these is not at all difficult.
 Depending which is present treatment will either be anti fungal, OTC yeast medications like Monistat 7 day treatment (not the 3 day kind) and for bacterial infections OTC Bacitracin (a safer less reactive cream than Neosporin) can be used.
 Sometimes a prescription of oral antibiotics is required as well.
 If you do go the antibiotic route make sure to finish the whole prescription even if you son's penis looks healed in just a few days.

-Neosporin is not recommended since some people react badly to it.
+Neosporin is not recommended as some people react badly to it [and microflora is altered].
 It is important to figure out if you are dealing with yeast or bacterial since the treatment for bacterial infection can make yeast worse.
 So a swab culture is essential to figure out exactly what you are dealing with.

 If you do take your child to the doctor make sure that his foreskin is not pushed back on at all (See the Warning For Parents Of Intact Sons for more information as well as The Definition Of Retraction & Why it is BAD) If there is infection present this will make it easier to spread and cause more pain and trauma.
 To check to see exactly what pathogen is present a swab culture should be done.
 This is done with the long q-tip and a gentle rub of the very tip of the foreskin will pick anything up that is present without pushing on the foreskin at all.